getify/You-Dont-Know-JS/async & performance/ch1.md

 ajax( "http://some.url.2", bar );
 ```

-The `if (a && b)` conditional around the `baz()` call is traditionally called a "gate", because we're not sure what order `a` and `b` will arrive, but we wait for both of them to get there before we proceed to open the gate (call `baz()`).
+The `if (a && b)` conditional around the `baz()` call is traditionally called a "gate," because we're not sure what order `a` and `b` will arrive, but we wait for both of them to get there before we proceed to open the gate (call `baz()`).

-Another concurrency interaction condition you may run into is sometimes called a "race", but more correctly called a "latch".
+Another concurrency interaction condition you may run into is sometimes called a "race," but more correctly called a "latch."
 It's characterized by "only the first one wins" behavior.
-Here, non-determinism is acceptable, in that you are explicitly saying it's OK for the "race" to the finish line to have only one winner.
+Here, nondeterminism is acceptable, in that you are explicitly saying it's OK for the "race" to the finish line to have only one winner.

 Consider this broken code: